ljayakum/AWS-Lab-Load-Balancing-and-Auto-Scaling/README.md

 ➡️ If your application loads, **load balancing is working!**

 ## ✅ Final Check: Running EC2 Instances

+**What I did:**
+Viewed all EC2 instances in the AWS console, confirmed multiple `Lab Instance` EC2s were running along with `Web Server 1`.

+**Why I did it:**
+To validate that:
+- Auto Scaling successfully launched new instances.
+- Instances passed health checks.
+- The environment reflects high availability by spanning multiple Availability Zones.

 At the end of the lab, I verified that the EC2 instances launched by the Auto Scaling Group were active and healthy.